auriq/essentia_docs/source/dlv/using-rstudio.rst

 1. Go to the AWS Console.
 2. Right Click on your Instance and then click **Connect**.
 3. Follow the Intructions on the page that appears to connect to your instance via the command line as the **ec2-user** (replace ``root@`` with ``ec2-user@``).
-4. Once you are logged onto your instance in the ec2-user directory, run ``sudo bash /opt/essentia/install-rstudio.sh`` to install R and RStudio-Server on your instance.
+4. Once you are logged onto your instance in the ec2-user directory, run ``sudo su`` and then ``bash /opt/essentia/install-rstudio.sh`` to install R and RStudio-Server on your instance.

 **Accessing RStudio**